 In Germany it is especially large cities, which have begun to develop strategies and plans for the adaptation to the consequences of climate change, disaster prevention and climate protection.
 Small and medium-sized cities often lack the necessary resources in this regard.
 Still, some promising examples of climate adaptation can be found here.
-However, activities relating to climate adaptation, risk communication and climate protection in these smaller-scale cities have never been documented and analysed thus far.
+However, activities relating to climate adaptation, risk communication and climate protection have hardly yet been documented and analysed.

-In this context adelphi is carrying out a systematic evaluation of the existing urban land-use planning.
-Focussing especially on the context of three case study cities, hitherto used, but also further possible entry points of climate adaptation are compared and planning strategies/tools for the integration of climate adaptation in urban land-use planning, evaluated and further developed.
-In addition, the transfer potential of the analysed solutions is assessed and integrated into a transfer strategy for practice partners.
+In this context, adelphi is conducting a systematic evaluation of the existing urban land-use planning with regard to already used and further possible entry points for adaptation measures.
+Furthermore, adelphi analyses planning strategies and tools for the integration of aspects of climate adaptation into urban land-use planning, which are used in the projects’ case study cities, and evaluates them with regard to their potential for further development.
+In addition, transfer potentials of the analysed approaches are estimated and integrated into a transfer strategy for practical partners.

 Further information can be found on the ExTrass website of our project partner, the University of Potsdam.